 All students will study the following curriculum:

-All students follow public examination courses usually leading to GCSE or GCSE equivalent vocational qualifications and for a small number of students, vocational based qualifications are available in collaboration with local colleges and appropriate providers.
+All students follow public examination courses usually leading to GCSE or GCSE equivalent vocational qualifications and for a small number of pupils, vocational based qualifications are available in collaboration with local colleges and appropriate providers.
 The curriculum is evaluated regularly and additional qualifications may be offered if suitable.

 The in-school programme of study for Years 10 and 11 comprises a compulsory core of: